-Bamboo tees have become a staple for a lot of golfers because they do not break as easy.
+Bamboo tees have become a staple for many golfers because they do not break as easily.
 Another reason is that some golfers get sick of seeing wooden tees just sitting on the tee box.
 An incredible feature of these tees is that they are biodegradable.

-Some golfers still have yet to try out bamboo golf tees and it is a real shame.
-They could save you money from not breaking tees all the time and give you a good feeling with saving the environment.
+Some golfers still have yet to try out bamboo golf tees, which is a real shame.
+They could save you money by not breaking tees all the time and give you a good feeling of saving the environment.

 A great way to do this would be to check out these Wedge Guys PGA Approved Professional Golf Tees.

-Go ahead and check out our link and see for yourself why these golf tees have a great rating on Amazon and has positive reviews!
+Go ahead and check out our link and see for yourself why these golf tees have a great rating on Amazon and have positive reviews!

-This is one of the best performing tees in the game of golf and has been the top-performing tee on the PGA Tour since 2005 and has lead golfers to 70 wins and in excess of 320 top 10 finishes.
-It has also been proven to add a couple of yards onto tee shots as well as improve preciseness for all golfers.
+This is one of the best performing tees in the game of golf and has been the top-performing tee on the PGA Tour since 2005 and has led golfers to 70 wins and over 320 top 10 finishes.
+It has also been proven to add a couple of yards onto tee shots and improve preciseness for all golfers.

-The Zero Friction Tour 3-Prong tees are made with bio-composite materials and based on the basic design with three pillars for reduced resistance on the golf ball.
-The reduction in the number of contact points with the golf ball, the Zero Restriction design aids golfers in being longer and straighter off the tee.
+The Zero Friction Tour 3-Prong tees are made with bio-composite materials and are based on the basic design with three pillars for reduced resistance on the golf ball.
+With the reduction in the number of contact points with the golf ball, the Zero Restriction design aids golfers in being longer and straighter off the tee.

 It is not only on the technical side that it stands out.
-The Tour 3-prog is available in a multitude of colors and in lengths of 1 inch, 2 ¾ inches, and 3 ¼ inches.
+The Tour 3-prog is available in many colors and lengths of 1 inch, 2 ¾ inches, and 3 ¼ inches.